zavoloklom/docker-compose-linter/CONTRIBUTING.md

      errors.
    - **Testing**: All changes must be accompanied by passing tests.
 Add new tests if you are adding functionality or fix existing tests if you are changing code.
-   - **Conventional Commits**: Commit your changes using the [Conventional Commits](https://www.conventionalcommits.org) format.
+   - **Commit Convention**: Commit your changes using the [Conventional Commits](https://www.conventionalcommits.org) format.
 This standardization helps automate the version management and changelog generation.
+The commit message rules are defined in the [.commitlintrc.cjs](./.commitlintrc.cjs) file, which you can refer to for detailed guidelines.

+## Commit Convention

 ## How to Add a New Rule